oddacious/oddacious.github.io/_posts/2019-02-09-proper_scoring_rules.md

 absolute confidence and was incorrect.

 The logarithmic scoring rule has a strong foundation in information theory, described in detail in [\[Roulston and Smith 2001\]][roulston].
-It’s also closely tied to formulations of how a gambler should optimize their bets for long-term profit, as famously described in the [\[Kelly 1956\]][kelly].
+It's also closely tied to formulations of how a gambler should optimize their bets for long-term profit, as famously described in the [\[Kelly 1956\]][kelly].

 ## Critiques of the logarithmic scoring rule

-MSE is a popular rule, but there isn’t a strong fundamental basis for it.
-In Brier’s original paper he proposes it and describes its property of being proper, but without any backing for why it should be chosen over other proper scoring rules.
+MSE is a popular rule, but there isn't a strong fundamental basis for it.
+In Brier's original paper he proposes it and describes its property of being proper, but without any backing for why it should be chosen over other proper scoring rules.
 Philip E. Tetlock uses it for his long-running Good Judgment Project, so perhaps MSE is best-by-test.